sarahmangiameli/pss-tools/README.md

 A typical laptop will have sufficient resources to run most of the analysis scripts (except cell_type_deconvolution.R).
 We tested these scripts on a laptop with 16 GB of RAM and 4 cores @ 2.7 GHz CPU.

 To efficienntly run cell_type_deconvolution.R we reccomennd using a system with at least 80 GB of RAM.

+## Software

+Matlab scripts were tested in version R2022a, and require at least R2019b.

+R scripts were tested in R4.1 and require R4.1 or later